ashinzekene/generator-nestjs-app/README.md

 ### FILE AND COMPONENT NAMING

-By [Angular File Naming Convention](angular.io/docs/ts/latest/guide/style-guide.html#!/), Names for components should be supplied in kebab case.
+By [Angular File Naming Convention](https://angular.io/guide/styleguide), names for components should be in kebab case.
 For example

 ```
 yo nest:decorator app-user-routes